-Modigliani and Miller approach to capital theory, devised in 1950s advocates capital structure irrelevancy theory.
-This suggests that the valuation of a firm is irrelevant to the capital structure of a company.
-Whether a firm is highly leveraged or has lower debt component, it has no bearing on its market value.
-Rather, the market value of a firm is dependent on the operating profits of the company.
+The Modigliani and Miller approach to capital theory, devised in the 1950s, advocates the capital structure irrelevancy theory.
+This suggests that the valuation of a firm is irrelevant to a company’s capital structure.
+Whether a firm is high on leverage or has a lower debt component has no bearing on its market value.
+Instead, the market value of a firm is solely dependent on the operating profits of the company.

-Capital structure of a company is the way a company finances its assets.
-A company can finance its operations by either debt or equity or different combinations of these two sources.
-Capital structure of a company can have majority of debt component or majority of equity, only one of the 2 components or an equal mix of both debt and equity.
+A company’s capital structure is the way a company finances its assets.
+A company can finance its operations by either equity or different combinations of debt and equity.
+A company’s capital structure can have a majority of the debt component.
+Or a majority of equity or an even mix of debt and equity.
 Each approach has its own set of advantages and disadvantages.
-There are various capital structure theories, trying to establish a relationship between the financial leverage of a company (the proportion of debt in the company’s capital structure) with its market value.
+There are various capital structure theories that attempt to establish a relationship between the financial leverage of a company (the proportion of debt in the company’s capital structure) with its market value.
 One such approach is the Modigliani and Miller Approach.

-This approach was devised by Modigliani and Miller during 1950s.
-The fundamentals of Modigliani and Miller Approach resemble to that of Net Operating Income Approach.
-Modigliani and Miller advocates capital structure irrelevancy theory.
-This suggests that the valuation of a firm is irrelevant to the capital structure of a company.
-Whether a firm is highly leveraged or has lower debt component in the financing mix, it has no bearing on the value of a firm.
+Modigliani and Miller devised this approach during the 1950s.
+The fundamentals of the Modigliani and Miller Approach resemble that of the Net Operating Income Approach.
+Modigliani and Miller advocate capital structure irrelevancy theory, which suggests that the valuation of a firm is irrelevant to a company’s capital structure.
+Whether a firm is high on leverage or has a lower debt component in the financing mix has no bearing on the value of a firm.

 Assumptions of Modigliani and Miller Approach

 - Transaction cost for buying and selling securities, as well as the bankruptcy cost, is nil.